 Meal prep — do you hate or love it?

-I love it… when I make time for it.
+I love meal prepping … when I make time for it.
 I envy those who make meal planning and prepping a non-negotiable in their weekly routine.
-Between traveling, events, recipe testing and non traditional work hours, it can be easy for me to make excuses as to why I can’t make it a non negotiable, too.
+Between traveling, events, recipe testing and non-traditional work hours, it can be easy for me to make excuses as to why I can’t make it a non negotiable, too.

 When I find myself in a rut of not planning and prepping, I’m constantly reaching for whatever is most convenient.
 And while I know better to not reach for the junk, I’m still not properly fueled as I would be if I planned out my meals.
 And I can feel the difference.